-Research began in 2005, and lead to an early version deployed at Triangle Wealth Management – towards the end of that year.
+Research began in 2005, and lead to an early version deployed at Triangle Wealth Management (this business was sold in Q1 2017)- towards the end of 2005.
 The early version was based on a combination of the S&P500 Profit Margin, S&P500 adjusted P/E, VIX, and ECRI’s WLI.

 More input parameters were added over the course of 2007 and 2008 until there were 8 inputs.
 The early version of the algorithm provided enough insight to assist in the limiting of client losses during the 57% S&P500 collapse (October 2007 to March 2009) — to approximately 6.5%.
 There was sufficient confidence in the early version of the gauge that TV advertisements were run in January 2009 indicating the Dow would drop to the 6000s that year.
-As we now know, it did.
+Two months later the Dow plummeted to the 6000s.

 In April & May 2011 information about the Greedometers was sent to every large financial news organization.
 At the same time, a USPTO trademark was applied for.
 The email contained a warning that July would see an initiation of another crash (the SPX dropped 20% in a violent 2-week drop in late July-early Aug 2011– it had to be stopped by more actions from the Fed as well as ECB.
 Absent their actions we would have seen a far more destructive protracted crash.)
 Forecasting a stock market crash is bad for business, so no one touched it –except for one news organization –but they would wait twelve months.
 Twelve months after I sent them (and everyone else) details about the Greedometers, this one news organization launched their own similar looking and sounding web-based stock market timing tool.